Health Information Technology

 Upon successful completion of the course, the student should be able to:

-- Apply procedure codes using CPT/HCPCS.
+- Assign procedure codes for physician and facility reimbursement using CPT/HCPCS.

 - Determine applicable modifiers to be assigned to CPT/HCPCS codes.